 The tragedy of Germanwings Flight 9525 reminded everyone in aviation that the medical and psychological conditions of flight crews, if not detected, can lead to a catastrophic outcome.
-The EU has responded by taking swift action to mobilise the aviation community and work towards ensuring that such a tragic event does not happen again.
-Below is an overview of the actions initiated at EU level, as well as the next steps in the effort to further strengthen the European aviation safety system.
+The EU responded by taking swift action to mobilise the aviation community and work towards ensuring that such a tragic event does not happen again.
+Below is an overview of the actions taken at EU level, to further strengthen the European aviation safety system.

 An EASA-led Task Force is convened by Transport Commissioner Violeta Bulc, to examine the preliminary findings of the technical investigation by the French Bureau d’Enquêtes et d’Analyses (BEA) and assess the adequacy of European air safety and security rules

 The Task Force issues its recommendations, centered around the medical fitness of air crews July 2015

 In response, EASA puts together an Action Plan in the areas of air operations, aircrew, Information Technology (IT) and data protection